Insurance and Fees

 What is the fee for canceling an appointment?

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.

 Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
-You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
+You can also ask your healthcare provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.

-- Make sure to save a copy or picture of your Good Faith Estimate.
+If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
+Make sure to save a copy or picture of your Good Faith Estimate.
 For questions or more information about your right to a Good Faith Estimate, visit http://www.cms.gov/nosurprises or call 800-985-3059.